Connecting with nature to promote healing and wellbeing

 The Stronger Roots Project aims to regenerate our community woodlands and also grow people’s connection with nature particularly within the woodlands of Buxton – bringing health and regeneration to all.

-Responding to ash dieback and the long-term regeneration of our woods
+- Responding to Ash Dieback and the long-term regeneration and increased biodiversity of our woods.

 Stronger Roots Menu